cruzj6/UpcomingGames/readme.md

 #Upcoming Games WebApp
-A web app for tracking info about upcoming video games and more!
+A web app for tracking info about upcoming video games, your favorite video games and more!

 ###To Build Locally
 PreReqs: